anakic/querystorm-docs/CSharp/Querying.md

 ![Sample result](https://i.imgur.com/xAZdx0w.png)

-Now let's find the highest paid worker for each JobTitle:
+For a slightly more complicated example, let's find the highest paid worker for each job title:

 ``` C#
 salaries